marciovai/dev-environment/README.md

 # dev-environment
-Development Environment used to accelerate project configuration
+Development Environment used to accelerate project configuration using Docker containers